 The US legal system depends on federal law, augmented by laws enacted by state legislatures and local laws passed by counties and cities.
-Most rights and freedoms experienced by Americans and are enshrined in the initial ten amendments of the US Constitution and predominantly known as the ‘Bill of Rights’
+Hutchison & Stoy law firm in Fort Worth claims that most rights and freedoms experienced by Americans and are enshrined in the initial ten amendments of the US Constitution and predominantly known as the ‘Bill of Rights’.

 American law and the US Constitution apply to everybody in the US, independent of citizenship or immigration status, and even illegal immigrants have a large portion of an indistinguishable fundamental legal rights from US citizens.
 Under the US constitution, each state has the ability to build up its own particular system of criminal and civil laws, bringing about 50 different state legal systems, each upheld by its own laws, prisons, police forces, and county and city courts.
 There’s a wide variety in state and local laws, making life troublesome for individuals moving between states.
 Never expect that the law is the same in different states.